One of the most dramatic drives in New Zealand: from Queenstown to Milford Sound

 Posted on 13/01/2019 by Spaceships Crew

-Queenstown to Milford Sound is one of the most dramatic drives in New Zealand, offering views that contrast from snow-capped mountain tops and reflection lakes to lush green trees and fiord boat cruises.
-And we couldn’t think of a better way to explore this stunning drive than in one of our super cool Spaceship campers, which offers both indoor and sleeping options (it’s all weather dependent folks!).
-Plus with your starting point in the illustrious Queenstown, we promise that there won’t be a single dull moment from the minute you pick up your Spaceship from our campervan pick-up point in Christchurch further up north on South Island.
-Here’s everything you need to know before you set off!
+Queenstown to Milford Sound is one of the most dramatic drives in New Zealand, offering views that contrast from snow-capped mountaintops and reflection lakes to lush green trees and fiord boat cruises.
+Here’s everything you need to know before you take off!

 ‘Mirror Lake, New Zealand’ by p-a-t-r-i-c-k